langdiana/Fullstack-Sharp-Framework/RealWorldSharp/readme.md

 All of the above may look a bit complicated a first but in the end it's mostly just a matter of setting some attributes and taking care of some quirks here and there.

 The process of creating a web app, page by page, is like this:
--	Design and implement your page in C# using HtmlSharp
+-	Design and implement your page in C# using SharpHtml
 -	Alternatively, design you page in a separate web designer app or copy the html from other web site or template and generate C# code using HtmlConverter app
 -	Create the command handler that renders the page
 -	Test the page using the CommandBase.Result which contains the page’s html.
 You can load the page in a browser or do unit tests before the rest of the app is even started